-The term “variations” often connotes sterility, but, to me, there is no musical form that is more personal.
-The opening theme, three emotionally charged phrases, is difficult to follow as it mutates through most of the subsequent variations, but this is not necessary, nor even desirable.
-What is important is the ebb and flow of one variation moving into the next, often without pause, and the sharply differing moods that pour forth as a result.
+The term “variations” often connotes sterility but, to me, there is no musical form that is more personal.
+The opening theme, three emotionally charged phrases, might sometimes be obvious, other times obscure as it mutates through the subsequent variations.
+Don't worry about it.
+What is important is the ebb and flow of one variation moving into the next, often without pause, and the mosaic of differing moods that pour forth as a result.

 The outline of the work is as follows:

 Var.
 2: Cold, with little expression